-Figure 15: H13209 Allowable uncertainty standards
+Figure 14: H13324 compliance with uncertainty standards

-B.2.11 Density
+B.2.10 Density

 The surface was analyzed using the HydrOffice QC Tools Grid QA feature to determine compliance with specifications.
-Density requirements for H13209 were achieved with at least 99.5+% of surface nodes containing five or more soundings as required by HSSD Section 5.2.2.3 (Figure 16).
+Density requirements for H13324 were achieved with at least 99.5% of surface nodes containing five or more soundings as required by HSSD Section 5.2.2.4.
+For a graphical representation of compliance with density requirements, see Figure 15 below.